 Boat Repair School: Degree Program Information and Options

 Community colleges offer certificate, diploma and associate degree programs in boat repair and design.
-In these programs, students learn about boat construction, marine woodworking, boat materials and how to use common industry tools.
+In these programs, students learn about boat construction, marine woodworking, boat materials and common industry tools.

 How to Choose a Boat Repair School